supertuxkart/stk-website/wiki_untranslated/Installing_Tools.md

 * **License:** GNU General Public License 2.0 (or later)

 The premiere open-source 3D modeling software.
 Blender has a large and loyal userbase of both hobbyist and commercial users.
 Blender can be difficult for beginners, but has a detailed manual as well as third-party guides on YouTube and other places.
 An excellent and easy-to-follow guide for beginners can be found [here](https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro).

-Blender must be used for karts and objects, and produces better results than the SuperTuxKart track editor for tracks.

 {%popup_info After a major update, Blender versions may not yet be compatible with the SuperTuxKart Blender scripts.
 Check the [minimum requirements section](https://github.com/supertuxkart/stk-blender#user-content-supertuxkart-blender-addons) to see which Blender versions are compatible.
 If necessary, [older Blender versions can be found here](https://www.blender.org/download/lts/).%}